2019 October 2nd at 4:33

 Dinahosting customer service didn't fail.
 I was told that I have to send in my ID to "get my account back".
 This method works almost all the time because most people who try to hack into your account don't have access to your personal documents.

-Dinahosting Review - Conclusion
+Dinahosting Review - the Verdict

 All in all, Dinahosting would greatly benefit from providing more value for the price it currently asks.
 Yet if money is not a problem for you and you love editing nameservers as well as playing online games at the same time - why not?
-It's a very small market but I'm glad to know it's an option.

-- Customer support agents do their best.
+- Customer support agents do their best